-5 ABSTRACT
+ABSTRACT 5

-Study on the evaluation of nutritional quality of poorly utilized plant products is of 6 7 immense importance.
-This research work therefore evaluate the amino acid profile and 8 mineral content of Balanites aegyptiaca kernel using standard analytical methods.
-The 9 amino acid profile analysis revealed the presence of essential and the non-essential amino acids of which Total sulphur and Total aromatic amino acids content were 2.86g/100g 10 protein and 7.21g/100g protein respectively.
-Analysis of the mineral content showed the 11 presence of the following minerals in the order; Magnesium > Sodium > Calcium > 12 Potassium > Iron > Zinc > Manganese > Lead > Copper > Nickel > Chromium > 13 Cadmium.
-The kernel could therefore be used as a good source of protein and minerals in 14 supplementing other sources in order to reduce food insecurity and hence malnutrition 15 from lack of protein diets.
-16
+Study on the evaluation of the nutritional quality of poorly utilised plant products is of 6 immense importance.
+This research work, therefore, evaluates the amino acid profile and 7 mineral content of Balanites aegyptiaca kernel using standard analytical methods.
+The 8 9 amino acid profile analysis revealed the presence of essential and the non-essential amino acids of which Total sulphur and Total aromatic amino acids content were 2.86g/100g 10 11 protein and 7.21g/100g protein respectively.
+Analysis of the mineral content showed the presence of the following minerals in the order; Magnesium > Sodium > Calcium > 12 13 Potassium > Iron > Zinc > Manganese > Lead > Copper > Nickel > Chromium > 14 Cadmium.
+The kernel could, therefore, be used as a good source of protein and minerals 15 in supplementing other sources to reduce food insecurity and hence malnutrition from 16 lack of protein diets.
 17 Keywords: Amino acid profile, Mineral content, Balanites aegyptiaca, and Kernel.

-18 1.0 INTRODUCTION
+1.0 INTRODUCTION 18

-Balanite aegyptiaca (Linn.) is a genus of flowering plants in the caltrop family, commonly known as desert date.
-Banalites aegyptiaca is an important multipurpose tree found in most African countries [1].
-It is a woody evergreen xylophylic tree with a height of 10m grown in various ecological conditions mainly distributed in semi-arid zones in tropical Africa especially in Senegal, Sudan and also Asian countries such as India [2].
-In
+Balanite aegyptiaca (Linn.) is a genus of flowering plants in the caltrop family, 19 commonly known as a desert date.
+Banalites aegyptiaca is an essential multipurpose tree 20 found in most African countries [1].
+It is a woody evergreen xylophylic tree with a height 21 of 10m grown in various ecological conditions mainly distributed in semi-arid zones in 22 tropical Africa especially in Senegal, Sudan and also Asian countries such as India [2].
+In 23